KidSpark/tutorials/2-3-if-else-statements-2.md

 ## Step 4

-Click **Finish**, turn off the Spark:bit, and review the next section in the curriculum packet.
+Click **Finish** and review the next section in the curriculum packet.